 Enter a make-ahead smoothie bag.
 It makes my life so much easier, healthier, and I can drink it in the mornings on the go.

-Likely, I’ll be guzzling it down in between wrestling a preschooler into a pair of tights and slicing kiwifruit for lunches.
+Likely, I’ll be guzzling it down in between wrestling a kindergartener into a pair of tights and slicing kiwifruit for yogurts.

 I can create make-ahead smoothie bags from fruit I’ve got that’s starting to go bad, frozen fruits on sale at the grocery store, fruit that’s in season.